 The Chamber opposes any federal, state, or local in-sourcing of private sector labor positions to government sector positions unless the function being in-sourced is inherently governmental in nature or the in-sourcing decision is substantiated by a cost-benefit analysis that shows that efficiencies and documented cost savings will result.
-Any such cost-benefit analysis must reflect all true costs associated with both the private sector activity, as well as the government sector activity, to include items such as, but not limited to, direct labor costs, fringe benefits, retirement, overhead, general and administrative costs, and any other direct and indirect costs that would be incurred by either party.
+Any such cost-benefit analysis must reflect all actual costs associated with both the private sector activity as well as the government sector activity, including items such as, but not limited to, direct labor costs, fringe benefits, retirement, overhead, general and administrative costs, and any other direct and indirect costs that either party would incur.